-Compare next UKIP, Conservative and Labour leader betting.
+Who will succeed Theresa May?
+Compare 2019 politics odds in the betting tables below including next Conservative and Labour leader betting.
 Claim the best bookmakers’ free bets.

 Next Conservative Party Leader Betting

-To Be Next Tory Leader Odds; click best odds bold.
+To Be Next Tory Leader Odds; Who will succeed Theresa May? click best odds bold.

 Next Labour Leader Betting

 To Be Next Labour Leader Odds; click best odds bold.

 Evasive Tories or Spendthrift Labour?
 General Election Odds May Be Wrong

 The Conservatives started a very short price to win an overall majority in the General Election odds, writes Ross.
 Largely due to their abysmal campaign they have been drifting in the betting and certainly do not look a good favourite.